telerik/fiddler-everywhere-docs/capture-traffic/capturing-modes.md

 Once [Fiddler Everywhere is installed]({%slug login-and-update%}), and it's [root certificate trusted]({%slug trust-certificate%}), you can use the web-traffic capturing of the proxy client.

-The client logs all HTTP and HTTPS traffic between your computer and the Internet and helps you analyze and debug the incoming and outgoing traffic from virtually any application that supports a proxy&mdash;Google Chrome, Firefox, Microsoft Teams, Outlook, and more.
+The client logs all HTTP, HTTPS,  WebSocket, and gRPC traffic between your computer and the Internet and helps you analyze and debug the incoming and outgoing traffic from virtually any application that supports a proxy&mdash;browsers, desktop applications, CLI tools, and others.
 You can use the captured traffic to debug issues, identify performance bottlenecks, or share it with your teammates.

 To capture system traffic with Fiddler Everywhere: